aar0np/kv-be-python-fastapi-dataapi-table/README.md

-# KillrVideo 2025 – Python FastAPI Backend
+# KillrVideo v2 – Python FastAPI Backend
+Date: June 2025

 A reference backend for the KillrVideo sample application rebuilt for 2025 using **FastAPI**, **Poetry** and **DataStax Astra DB**.